william-conti/test-db-kedro/docs/source/index.rst

-.. test_db_kedro documentation master file, created by sphinx-quickstart.
+.. iris documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to project test_db_kedro's API docs!
+Welcome to project iris's API docs!
 =============================================

 .. toctree::